 - 1 cup long-grain rice, preferably a mix of brown rice and wild rice

-- 2 1/4 cups chicken stock or water
+- 2 1/4 cups homemade chicken stock, canned chicken broth, or water

 - Roast the pork